fastbodin/all_anionic_clar_structs_fullerene_ILP/README.md

-# Recursively solving all p-anionic Clar structures of fullerenes via Integer Linear Programming
+# Recursively solving for all p-anionic Clar structures of fullerenes via Integer Linear Programming

 ## Background